 Cher Monsieur Arcand

 I have just returned from the Convention in Los Angeles.
 I see now why you did not feel any urge to go.
-You already known, apparently, that which I had to find out—viz. that the movement in this form and under this leadership is devoid of a future.
-The magazine, the newsletters, the World New Service which Lohbeck and I are founding—these indeed are valuable, but of themselves they are not politics.
+You had already known, apparently, that which I had to find out—viz. that the movement in this form and under this leadership is devoid of a future.
+The magazine, the newsletters, the World News Service which Lohbeck and I are founding—these indeed are valuable, but of themselves they are not politics.
 At most they are useful adjuncts to politics.

 I met Smith—in company with his wife and with Lohbeck—and he delivered a speech at the lunch table.
 He had not read Imperium nor the London “Proclamation,” because, as Lohbeck tells me, he reads nothing.
 I delivered him a short memorandum I had prepared outlining the offer which I was bringing to him to form a supra-national, supra-continental white Imperialist organization, with him as leader, setting forth the mutual advantages to his organization and to mine.
 He was to be leader, and was to furnish financial assistance to the Europeans’ organizations for the immediate future until the people come out of hiding and a large enough effort can be made to attract the attention of all Europe in spite of the conspiracy of silence on the part of the press.